crazyuploader/rreading-glasses/README.md

   over the default "author-based" behavior.
 I figure adding 20 works is a sort of compromise between the two.
 Tell me if you really need the default (add all books) behavior, or if you would prefer to keep it entirely book-based!

+- The "best" edition is always preferred.
+This makes cover art much more consistently high-quality, and it disables R——'s automatic edition selection (which tends to get even the language wrong!).

 ### Not implemented yet